K0V0/BandzoneAndroidUnofficial/README.md

 - [x] Rework band profile, find out how to put band info into list so it does not occupy space on screen and can be scrolled out
 - [ ] Make appearing band search results animated
 - [ ] Pre Kristovu nohu if no bands found according to user request TELL HIM about it, no blank screen
+- [ ] Resolve recyclerView artifacts - sometimes wiew with hidden buttons appearing for a wile can be seen (recycled view)